learlab/itell-strapi-demo/apps/research-methods-in-psychology/content/textbook/3-goals-of-science.md

 ## References {#References-219pt}

-Sexton, M., Cuttler, C., Finnell, J., & Mischley, L (2016).
-A cross-sectional survey of medical cannabis users: Patterns of use and perceived efficacy. __Cannabis and Cannabinoid Research, 1,__ 131-138. doi: 10.1089/can.2016.0007.
+1. Sexton, M., Cuttler, C., Finnell, J., & Mischley, L (2016).
+A cross-sectional survey of medical cannabis users: Patterns of use and perceived efficacy. _Cannabis and Cannabinoid Research, 1_, 131-138. doi: 10.1089/can.2016.0007.